maximilianuhlmann/microservice-showcase/docs/ARCHITECTURE.md

 This service follows a **stateless, event-driven architecture** where:
 - **Usage events are immutable** - once recorded, they cannot be modified (only new events can be added)
-- **Billing is calculated on-demand** - not pre-computed, allowing for flexible pricing changes
+- **Billing is calculated on-demand or scheduled** - can be triggered manually or automatically via scheduler
+- **Database-driven pricing** - rates stored in database, allowing runtime updates without code changes
 - **Separation of concerns** - clear boundaries between data ingestion, storage, and calculation
 - **Idempotency** - calculating billing multiple times for the same period returns the same result
+- **Security-first** - API key authentication and customer context isolation for data access

 ## High-Level Architecture